thetylerwolf/sketch-data-studio/README.md

 All data generated is completely random and is not useful for any sort of financial planning.
 Data is for mock-up/demo purposes only.

 ##Coming soon
--More charts (bar, scatter, taking suggestions)
+-More charts (scatter, taking suggestions)

 ##Bug reporting
 Please include your OS X version as well as your Sketch version in any bug reports.